metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/configuration.md

 {% /totem-accordion %}
 {% totem-accordion title="NFT.Storage" %}

-NFT.Storage is a popular free service that uploads data on the public IPFS network.
+NFT.Storage is a popular service that uploads data on the public IPFS network.
 You will need to register an account to obtain an API key (token), which need to be specified by `"nftStorageAuthToken"` in the configuration file.

 {% /totem-accordion %}
 {% totem-accordion title="Pinata" %}